 Leading Edge Data Centers will deliver the enablement platform to help decrease data internet latency issues by reducing the dependency on Metro based IT infrastructure providing a world-class Tier-3 certified Data Center facility ensuring a secure, concurrently maintainable environment for local and national enterprise to locate their IT infrastructure.

 Chris Thorpe, CEO of Leading Edge Data Centers, says this paves the way for businesses to prosper in Newcastle while delivering a better digital experience for both local industry and residents, whilst making the Newcastle and Hunter regions more attractive for both national and global enterprises to have a physical presence close to the user.

 “Enhancing regional connectivity is of strategic importance to Australia's digital infrastructure upgrade.
 For booming regional areas like Newcastle and the Hunter, taking the compute capacity closer to the source of deployment and usage is paramount," he says.

 “The reliance organisations have on fast access to data and compute capacity that is comparable in terms of speeds and pricing to metro access is essential to ensure a level playing field with Metropolitan locations.

-“In today’s world, with the current upheaval, we have seen large numbers of the Australian workforce working remotely.
-With high-capacity localised quality Data Centres close to home, essential services, agriculture, mining, employees, students, and local and state governments alike can work in an efficient and appropriately priced IT environment.”
+“In today's world, with the current upheaval, we have seen large numbers of the Australian workforce working remotely.
+With high-capacity localised quality Data Centers close to home, essential services, agriculture, mining, employees, students, and local and state governments alike can work in an efficient and appropriately priced IT environment.

-In parallel to its Phase 1 roll-out of 14 regional Data Centres, Leading Edge Data Centres is already well advanced in planning to expand its edge network into regional locations in Victoria and Queensland.
+In parallel to its Phase 1 roll-out of 14 regional Data Centers, Leading Edge Data Centers is already well advanced in planning to expand its edge network into regional locations in Victoria and Queensland.